lindell/multi-gitter/README.md

 # Skip pull request and directly push to the branch.
 skip-pr: false

-# The repo(s) that will be skipped from the multi-gitter run.
-skip-repo:
-  - sweet-org/go-repo

 # The GitHub/GitLab personal access token.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN/GITEA_TOKEN/BITBUCKET_SERVER_TOKEN environment variable.
 token: